mbessalle/ANN/README.md

-# Multi-Layer Perceptron
+# Artificial Neural Network  with 2 layers for handwritten digital numnber clasification for MNIST
-This is a Multi-Layer Perceptron as a Jupyter notebook trained on the MNIST dataset
+This is an Artificial Neural Network as a Jupyter notebook trained on the MNIST dataset